Mounika2405/LongFormQA/README.md

 **Improvement 2**: Avoiding repetitions in answers with constrained multi head attention in the transformer decoder.

 More details on these improvements are present in the report.
-We have adapted the [Named Link] (https://github.com/pytorch/fairseq "fairseq") codebase for our project and have followed the same preprocessing steps as specified here.
+We have adapted the [fairseq] (https://github.com/pytorch/fairseq) codebase for our project and have followed the same preprocessing steps as specified here.

 Dataset Link:
 Base Paper Implementation Link: